-Research by Bain & Company suggests that a mere 5% increase in retention can translate into a 25% to 95% rise in profits.
+Research by Bain & Company suggests that a 5% increase in retention can translate into a 25% to 95% rise in profits.

 Clearly, a subscriber’s decision to renew, pause, or cancel subscriptions impacts the business fundamentals.
 Losing out on subscribers due to renewal friction is undesirable.
 Hence, optimizing the journey demands attention.

 How do I get customers to renew their subscriptions?

 To ensure subscription renewals, your company should practice the following:

 Engage with customers to keep them interested in your brand and to show that you care about their needs.